How to optimise images for web online

 Pixlr has numerous photo editing functions available, but all we need to know in this tutorial is resizing and optimising images for websites online.
 Once it is open all you need to do is save it, so go ahead and click save.
 A box will open.

-Type in a width of 600 – this is a standard size for images to be used in a post or in your portfolio.
-Please check your website’s documentation or ask your webmaster what the optimum dimensions are for images on your website.
-They might vary slightly depending on the website.
+Type in a width of 600 – this is a standard size for images in a post or in your portfolio.
+Please check your website’s documentation or ask your webmaster what the best dimensions are for images on your website.
+They might vary depending on the website.

-The image height will automatically change as the proportions are constrained. lastly click DOWNLOAD.
+The image height will change as the proportions are constrained.
+Click DOWNLOAD.

-You can simply drag an image and start editing.
-It’s got really great features and is completely free and easy to use.
+You can drag an image and start editing.
+It’s got great features and is completely free and easy to use.

-After using one of the two photo editors I have mentioned, you should have an image that has been optimised for web and ready to upload.
-There is one extra step I suggest you take.
-I always finish off by uploading my images to TinyPNG – it is a really handy online tool to further reduce an image size, and the best part of it is that you cannot see the difference in image quality.
+After using one of the two photo editors I have mentioned.
+You should have an image that has been optimised for web and ready to upload.
+There is one extra step you should take.
+I always finish off by uploading my images to TinyPNG .
+It is a handy online tool to further reduce an image size.
+And the best part of it is that you cannot see the difference in image quality.

 Click download and the image is ready for you to upload onto your website or blog.
-Just to remind you I started off with a photo that was 5.4 MB – (5400KB) and ended up with it only being 22.9KB which is a whopper of a saving.
+To remind you I started off with a photo that was 5.4 MB – (5400KB).
+I ended up with it only being 22.9KB which is a whopper of a saving.